DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/40 End-User Interaction/10 Panning/20 Set Initial Location.md

 		center: [-87.627778, 41.881944] // centers the map on Chicago
 	};

-If you need to restrict the view area to specific coordinates, set the [bounds](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/bounds.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/#bounds') option.
+If you need to restrict the view area to specific coordinates, set the [bounds](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/bounds.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/#bounds') property.
 This property accepts an array of geographical coordinates in the following format: *[minLongitude, maxLatitude, maxLongitude, minLatitude]*.

 	<!--JavaScript-->var vectorMapCfg = {
 		// ...